-Beyond the solution of owning your car, owning one is still a luxury.
+Beyond the convenience that it may bring, owning a car is still a luxury.
 It involves not only the cost of the down payment but also maintenance, repairs, gasoline costs, and other aspects.
 The insurance price is not far behind since the average annual fee is $1,555 in the United States.

 Many factors drive vehicle insurance premiums up and, in some cases, out of control.
-There is always something that can do, such as improving some aspects.
+There is always something that can be done, such as improving some aspects.
 However, high insurance premiums are a necessary evil for protecting a valuable asset and, above all, the crew members’ lives.

 Aspects that raise the cost of a car insurance policy

 If a person has a bad driving record, they can take a defensive driving course, effectively reducing the rate.
-Do not despair; finding insurance is a task to be applied; it is best to compare quotes from different insurances to find a low premium.
+Do not despair; finding insurance is a task that takes dedication; it is best to compare quotes from different insurers to find a low premium.

 To understand why car insurance is so expensive is necessary to know what are the factors that add up to the cost of premiums.

 Insurance providers look primarily at the applicant’s place of residence.
 Auto insurance quotes vary by state.
 For example, Michigan requires every driver to have personal injury protection coverage.